School Holiday Activities Brisbane | Winter School Holiday Ideas 2022

 - Shows and concerts on during the school holidays.

 Brisbane school holidays are coming!
-We’ve put together a guide to school holiday activities in Brisbane for the September 2020 school holidays.
+We’ve put together a guide of things to do in the school holidays in Brisbane for the June/July school holidays.

 Here’s how to treat your kids to an amazing break these QLD school holidays without blowing the budget!
-Add this page to your bookmark bar right now (or share it on Facebook so you can find it later) for an at-a-glance, go-to resource for parents this school holiday period.
+Add this page to your bookmark bar right now (or share it on Facebook so you can find it later) for an at-a-glance, go-to resource to help parents plan kids school holiday activities.

 ALERT!
 FREE e-book with photos!
-50 day trips to do around Brisbane with kids! – Click here!
+50 places to swim in South East Queensland with kids! – Click here!

 Cool things to do in the Brisbane school holidays